Whoops! There was a problem playing this video (Fixes)

 Internet connectivity

-This method, possibly you must have already tried yourself.
+This method, possibly you must have already tried this yourself.
 This says that there can be a possibility of this Whoops!
-There was a problem playing this video issue occurring due to poor or no internet connectivity to your device.
+There was a problem playing this video due to poor or no internet connectivity to your device.

-You can try using a different device and playing a video on an alternative website to resolve this.
+To resolve this, you can try using a different device and playing a video on an alternative website.
 If doing this won’t fix your issue.
 Move to the next possible method.

 Switch Browser